-As a rule, we are incredibly hard on ourselves when it comes to making big decisions in life.
+As a rule, we are incredibly hard on ourselves when it comes to being wrong and making big decisions in life.

 - If our first five relationships end with a break up, we think we’re destined to be alone forever.